 The Visualizing and Verbalizing® Program for Language Comprehension and Thinking is a Lindamood-Bell program that helps students develop concept imagery — the ability to create an imaged gestalt from language.
 The program applies concept imagery to reading comprehension, following directions, oral language comprehension, higher order thinking skills, expressive language, and writing.
 At the heart of the Visualizing and Verbalizing® program are 12 structure words.
 This helps students to develop the skill of “making a picture or movie” in their minds as they read from the text or as they take in auditory information, for example, storytelling.
 As the student becomes skillful with the strategies in this program his/her reading comprehension, listening comprehension, critical thinking, and expressive language skills improve.

-Read NaturallyⓇ Live is an online implementation of Read Naturally’s highly effective fluency intervention.
-Read NaturallyⓇ Live provides a framework for students to improve reading fluency.
-This research-based reading program combines three powerful strategies for improving the speed and accuracy that is crucial to effective reading.
-Read NaturallyⓇ Live also supports vocabulary development and promotes comprehension.
-This effective strategy combines modeling, repeated reading, and progress monitoring to increase students’ success and attitude toward reading.
+Read Naturally® Live is a highly effective web-based fluency intervention that provides a framework for our students to improve their reading fluency skills.
+This research-based reading program combines teacher modeling, repeated reading, and progress monitoring to improve the speed and accuracy that is crucial to effective reading.
+Read Naturally® Live also supports vocabulary development and promotes comprehension.
+The platform’s powerful strategies and tools increase students’ self-esteem and inspire them to take greater responsibility for their own success.

 Additional Language Enrichment